Sustainable Architects | Specialising in Sustainable House Design

 - Water harvesting and recycling

-A sustainable home designed by dsarchitecture will be a more liveable and healthier place designed to increase the resource-use efficiency (energy, water and materials), while reducing its overall impact on human health and the natural environment.
+A sustainable home designed by dion seminara architecture will be a more liveable and healthier place designed to increase the resource-use efficiency (energy, water and materials) while reducing its overall impact on human health and the natural environment.
 Our sustainable designed homes integrate themselves with the surrounding landscape and preserve the local habitat.
 Please contact Principal Architect Dion Seminara if you are contemplating building a sustainable home (07 3899 9450) or are seeking to redesign your current home to reduce its environmental footprint.
-Alternatively you may be interested in some of the information further on this page regarding the sustainability of queenslander design and suggestions for improving the sustainability of homes.
+Alternatively, you may be interested in some of the information further on this page regarding the sustainability of Queenslander design and suggestions for improving the sustainability of homes.

-You may too wish to view an example of a renovation of a Brisbane home based on sustainability principles completed by dsarchitecture.
+You may too wish to view an example of a renovation of a Brisbane home based on sustainability principles completed by dion seminara architecture.

 If you have an older home that does not have insulation, then now would be a good time to get some quotes.
 Beyond this, do whatever you can to keep your home insulated.
 If this wasn’t an issue when the house was first designed, investigate the possibility of installing exterior blinds or shutters to improve insulation, and/or fit weather-seals to your doors and windows.

 Dripping taps and leaking showers and toilet cisterns can result in a huge waste of water, so be sure to fix any leaks as soon as possible after you notice them.
 Change shower heads to the water-efficient, slow-flow type and use water sparingly.
 There are quite a few showerhead exchange programmes in Australia where you can swap old shower heads without parting with a single cent.

 Think about the possibility of saving grey water, for example from baths and basins, and use this in your garden.
 At the very least choose garden plants that are resistant to drought and don’t suck up excessive moisture from the soil.